oconnor663/duct.py/README.md

 ## Errors should never pass silently.

-If a command returns an error code, duct will raise an exception:
+If a command returns an error code, Duct will raise an exception:

 ```python
 cmd("false").run()  # Raises an exception.